ISISComputingGroup/ibex_developers_manual/Scripting-use-cases.md

 - Some instruments never want more than one scripts running simultaneously
   - This is the "default" case for more than one instrument
-- Some instruments want to run multiple control scrips in parallel:
+- Some instruments want to run multiple control scripts in parallel:
   - LARMOR for example run a script that flips polarisation alongside a user script.
 Similar workflow on Vesuvio.
 - There is a use case for one "control" script and one "visualisation" script simultaneously
   - the visualisation script can be purely read-only